Living polymerization: Living cationic polymerization

 In this example, the carbocation is generated by the addition of a Lewis acid (co-initiator, along with the halogen "X" already on the polymer – see figure), which ultimately generates the carbocation in a weak equilibrium.
 This equilibrium heavily favors the dormant state, thus leaving little time for permanent quenching or termination by other pathways.
-In addition, a weak nucleophile (Nu:) can also added to reduce the concentration of active species even further, thus keeping the polymer "living".
+In addition, a weak nucleophile (Nu:) can also be added to reduce the concentration of active species even further, thus keeping the polymer "living".
 However, it is important to note that by definition, the polymers described in this example are not technically living due to the introduction of a dormant state, as termination has only been decreased, not eliminated (though this topic is still up for debate).
 But, they do operate similarly, and are used in similar applications to those of true living polymerizations.

 Living ring-opening metathesis polymerization

 Given the right reaction conditions ring-opening metathesis polymerization (ROMP) can be rendered living.
 The first such systems were described by Robert H. Grubbs in 1986 based on norbornene and Tebbe's reagent and in 1978 Grubbs together with Richard R. Schrock describing living polymerization with a tungsten carbene complex.

 Generally, ROMP reactions involve the conversion of a cyclic olefin with significant ring-strain (>5 kcal/mol), such as cyclobutene, norbornene, cyclopentene, etc., to a polymer that also contains double bonds.
 The important thing to note about ring-opening metathesis polymerizations is that the double bond is usually maintained in the backbone, which can allow it to be considered "living" under the right conditions.

 For a ROMP reaction to be considered "living", several guidelines must be met: